blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 agent` fires on your nodes you may need to run it several times so that ssl keys distribute properly.
 See the puppet-openssl documentation for more details.

-Before moving on, ensure that all nodes have 'mq0' resolves in DNS or is set in /etc/hosts; you can manage _that_ with puppet if you'd like.
+Before moving on, ensure that all nodes have 'mq0' resolves in DNS or are set in /etc/hosts; you can manage _that_ with puppet if you'd like.
 Add the following to `manifests/nodes.pp`: